stephluma/LEAF/projects/technical_design.md

 - `indicatorID 30` — Task OKR Key
 - `indicatorID 39` — Task Key Result
 - `indicatorID 45` — Is Recurring (Yes/No checkbox)
+- `indicatorID 46` — Copied from Task # (source record ID written on copies for traceability)
 - `indicatorID 47` — Actual Completion Date (auto-stamped when task status is set to "Completed")
+- `indicatorID 48` — Continued as Task # (new copy's record ID written back to the source task)

 Projects (Project form):